jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 I began to find something beautiful in running and coding — the same heavenly nature Aaron Jackson saw in choral music, the same elegance Mrs. Sue Grey found in a persuasive speech, the same value Steve Noble saw in an ethical dilemma, and the same reward John Calvin Young found in solving hard problems.
 I felt motivated and creative.
 I did hard things; things for which no external gumption was required.
 I was doing what I loved.
 I was motivated.

 Not only was I motivated, I was happy.
-Aaron Jackson poured his life into music and created a musical heaven on earth.
-Mrs. Sue Grey spent her time teaching
+Aaron Jackson poured his life into heavenly music.
+Mrs. Sue Grey spent her time teaching often disgruntled teenagers how to speak something worth hearing.
+Steven Noble dedicated his life to preparing teenagers for real-world problems.
+John Calvin Young spends his days solving hard technical problems to make hard .